randomcuboid06/ML-CD-Lab/README.md

-This is a repository where I store all codes executed in ML/CD lab during 3-2.
+This repository contains codes executed in ML/CD lab during 3-2.